 7. Rainbow Fruit & Marshmallow Kebabs

-Ok so to finish, here’s another homemade party delight that’s both naughty and nice!
+Here’s another homemade party delight that’s both naughty and nice!
 Buy a selection of fruit that can easily be cut into chunks or are already small enough to put on a skewer i.e. pineapple, grapes, blueberries, mango, tangerine segments.
 Then get yourself a bag of vegan marshmallows like Freedom Mallows in the UK or Dandies in the US (retailers below) and start building!
 Kids will love the colours and they can even get involved in making their own.
-Just be careful of the sharp ends on the skewers!
+Just mind the sharp ends on the skewers!

 Find them (UK): Holland & Barrett/Sainsbury’s